mchaudhry05/shopify-shoppies-challenge/README.md

  * Animations for loading, adding/deleting movies, notifications

 # Notes
-This project was built using ReactJS and I used localStorage to save the users previous nominations.
+This project was built using reactJS and I used localStorage to save the users previous nominations.
 My perspective on undertaking this project was to give a very simple, yet nice UI.
 The code has been written with the emphasis on breaking the UI into components to really use what reactJS is all about.
 I hope you enjoy the website as much as I enjoyed coding it and designing it!